greenm01/vb4x/docs/vb4x_specs.md

 Starbases are powerful orbital fortresses that facilitate planetary defense and economic development via ground weather modification and advanced telecommunications.
 These powerful sentinels are limited to one operational unit per solar system.

-Starbases require five months (five turns) to construct at a shipyard.
+Starbases require five months (five turns) to construct require a shipyard.

 Starbases boost the morale of a colony by XYZ and production by XYZ every turn.
 Crippled starbases operate at 50% capacity and contribute half their normal moral and PP to the colony.